cna1999/cna1999/README.md

-- 👋 Hi, I’m @cna1999
+- 👋 @cna1999
-- 👀 I’m interested in Mobile programming
+- 👀 interested in Mobile programming
-- 🌱 I’m currently learning Dart(flutter)
+- 🌱 currently learning Dart(flutter)
-- 📫 How to reach me mr.sinashabani@gmail.com

 <!---
 cna1999/cna1999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.